djhmateer/djhmateer.github.io/_posts/2023-10-25-llm-entrepreneurial-top-level.md

 <!-- [![alt text](/assets/2023-10-10/3.jpg "email"){:width="600px"}](/assets/2023-10-10/3.jpg) -->

+[https://www.youtube.com/watch?v=SQEr--XLBD8](https://www.youtube.com/watch?v=SQEr--XLBD8) Sam Altman...developers always say "how do I think about this business idea, can you give me some advice"

+`I want to help startup founders think through their business ideas and get advice.
+After the founder has got advice, grill them on why they are not growing faster`

+- Forcing us to write down what the product is.
+- Who are the target customers
+- What problems does it solve for them

+`please help me as an entrepreneur brainstorm and refine business ideas.
+Provide thoughtful advice, ask probing questions, and challenge me to think critically about growth strategies. while being supportive, please push me to consider why I am not growing at the pace I desire and help me find shortcomings in the approach. please also consider work life balance as I've got a young family, and love working from home.
+I probably work 5 hours per day`

 # Guide: Using ChatGPT for Entrepreneurial Ideas

 `how do I use chatgpt to help with entrepreneurial ideas?`